Signs and Symptoms of Cognitive Decline

 • Keep a consistent sleep schedule.
 This will encourage your circadian rhythm to stabilize.

 • Keep a cool temperature in your room.
-Experts note “our body temperature naturally drops” at nighttime.
-So a cooler room “reinforc[es] your body’s natural instinct to sleep.”
+Our body temperature naturally drops in the evening, so a cooler room can help reinforce your body’s natural instinct for slumber.

 Shoot for at least 30 minutes of moderate exercise at least three days a week.
-To help motivate yourself to consistently exercise:
+To help motivate yourself to exercise consistently:

 • Find a type of movement you love.
-Whether gardening, dancing, playing tennis, or golfing, stick to an activity that makes you feel good.
+Whether gardening, dancing, playing pickleball, or golfing, stick to an activity that makes you feel good.

 • Start small and work your way up.
-Don’t start with high-intensity exercises—starting this way may just burn you out or, worse, cause injuries.
-Instead, opt to start with light activities (e.g., a brisk walk), and then as you get more comfortable and confident, gradually build the intensity (e.g., a jog).
+Don’t start with high-intensity exercises.
+You don’t want to get burned out or suffer an injury.
+Instead, start with light activities like a brisk walk, and as you become more comfortable and confident, gradually build the intensity.

-Lean on trusted friends and family members or faith leaders for support.
-They can offer a listening ear, honest advice, and/or a walk or activity to get your mind off stressors.
-Simply talking with someone can ease anxiety.
+Lean on trusted friends, family members, or faith leaders for support.
+They can offer a listening ear, honest advice, or an activity to get your mind off stressors.
+Simply talking with someone can often ease anxiety.

-If you’re feeling overwhelmed, talk to your family doctor or seek help from a therapist.
-Speaking to a professional can help you process what you’re feeling and why you might be feeling it, and suggest personalized ways to cope.
+If you’re feeling overwhelmed by anxiety, talk to your family doctor or seek help from a therapist.
+Speaking to a professional can help you process your feelings and suggest personalized ways to cope.

-As each person is different, seeking a customized approach from a therapist/doctor can make a big difference, especially if you haven’t seen any improvements from the strategies listed above.
+Each person is different, so seeking a customized approach from a therapist or doctor can make a big difference, especially if you haven’t seen any improvements from the strategies listed above.

-Anxiety is treatable and controllable.
-There are healthful ways to cope with anxiety, so you can protect the part of the brain that enables you to learn and store memories.
+Anxiety affects brain health, but it is both treatable and controllable.
+There are healthful ways to cope with anxiety, so you can protect your brain from its potential detrimental effects.
 With practice, you can learn how to take a deep breath, assess a situation appropriately, and avoid an impending wave of anxiety.

-For more help on enhancing your physical and cognitive performance, contact the Aviv Clinics at The Villages.
+For more help on enhancing your physical and cognitive performance, contact Aviv Clinics in The Villages.